The Impact of Animation on Modern Advertising

 Emotional Connection:

-Human emotion is a powerful tool—and animated videos can evoke just that.
-Arguably, the same can be done with live-action, but animation can be more cost-effective.
-This isn’t to say that animation is free, but the damage it’ll do to your wallet is highly dependent on style and complexity.
 This medium of art can easily create engaging narratives through fantastical worlds and colours that resonate with viewers.
-Whether this be through humour, warmth, or tearjerkers, storytelling through animation is an effective way to build brand loyalty and customer connection.
+Whether this be through humour, warmth, or tearjerkers, storytelling through animation is an effective way to build brand loyalty and customer connections.

 Case Study:

 The 90-second commercial for Japanese miso paste producer, Marukome, titled “Together Forever” pulled on the heartstrings of consumers worldwide.
 It follows an elderly couple—a wife whose legs are too weak to walk unassisted and a husband who cooks for her.
-It’s short and sweet, with a quality of animation that had substantial thought put into it.
-It was a commercial so well produced and written that it left people craving for more.
-Without a feature-length anime, what better way to quench that need than with Marukome’s hearty soup?

 3. Simplifying Complex Information